An Overview of Artificial Disc Replacement (ADR) for Cervical Spine

-The reason the artificial disc was invented was because degenerative disc disease can occasionally progress above and below the level of a cervical fusion.
+The reason the artificial disc was invented initially was because degenerative disc disease can occasionally progress above and below the level of a cervical fusion.
 If some motion could be preserved, the levels adjacent might be spared further degeneration.
 Movement sparing devices can take some of the stress off of the levels above and below by preventing some increased forces that could cause degeneration.

 Disc arthroplasty is designed to replace the motion of the damaged segment.
 It does so by restoring the height of the disc space and implanting bearing surfaces in place of the disc itself.
-Most disc replacements use chrome cobalt alloy.
+Most disc replacements use titanium or chrome-cobalt alloys.
 The metal is designed to press fit into the disc space and the bone will either grow into the metal or attach to it by scar formation.
-The problem with this metal is it is not MRI compatible.
+The problem with this metal is it is not very MRI compatible.
 This does not mean that an MRI cannot be performed but the metal obscures the signal of the MRI around the area of the artificial disc replacement.
 Titanium is more ‘friendly” to MRI than chrome-cobalt is.

 The replacement disc shares some of the characteristics of the biological disc but not all of them.
 The articulation or joint itself is a type of elongated ball and cup design.
 This design allows bending forward and backwards, side to side bending and some rotation.
-The design will not allow shock absorption- an important component of a normal biological disc.
+These designs will not allow shock absorption- an important component of a normal biological disc.